 3 - Memory Matching

-There are other ways to use the flashcards to help you practice.
-Print them off single sided, cut them out, and play that old fun matching game with them!
+There are other ways to use flashcards to help you practice.
+Print them off single-sided, cut them out, and play that old fun matching game with them!

 4 - Hangman

-Classic games like hangman work well because they involve attention to spelling as well as vocabulary review.
+Classic games like hangman work well because they involve attention to spelling as well as a vocabulary review.
 You can play hangman by choosing any of the possible forms of nouns or verbs.
-This expands your game play by having to sort through all of the possible endings they know.
+This expands your gameplay by having to sort through all of the possible endings they know.

 5 - Spoons

-You can play this game with Latin vocabulary with those same one-sided vocabulary cards you used in memory matching.
-Just grab some friends/family and start looking for two complete sets of vocabulary words, like this:
+You can play this game with Latin vocabulary with those same one-sided vocabulary cards you used for memory matching.
+Just grab some friends/family and start looking for two complete sets of vocabulary words like this: